top of page

 AttendanceCompetitors are expected to attend the event until the end of the awards ceremony on Sunday night.
 Whistlers are encouraged to be in the audience during all levels of competition.
 Optional events, such as group dinners, will be included in the schedule.

-Media and Release: Positive media attention is alway welcome at MMW.
-You must be willing to be filmed in order to to participate at MMW.
+Media, Release, and Recording: Positive media attention is always welcome at MMW.
+You must be willing to be filmed to participate at MMW.
+Your participation means you agree to be recorded and photographed.
+All content may be published for promotional reasons.

-• When competing in both Popular and Classical Pre-Recorded Divisions, contestants will perform both songs consecutively, during their turn.
+• Advanced Level contestants will perform both songs consecutively, during their turn.

-• Contestants must provide .ai or .wav files of backtracks in advance (August 10).
+• Contestants must provide .ai or .wav files of backtracks in advance.
+(Date TBD)

 • NO VOCALS or whistling allowed on backtracks (20% point reduction).

 • NO INSTRUMENTAL MELODY LINES on backtrack (25% point reduction).
 Ensure that your backtrack does not too closely mirror your whistling tones (e.g. flute or piano music must not be playing the same melody as the whistler throughout the song).
-Judges need to be able to distinguish whistling from recording.
+Judges need to be able to distinguish whistling from recording and ensure you know the piece.
 Points will not be deducted for normal, moderate overlap.
+(See Orientation Video at 11:00 for example.)

-• LEVEL 3 contestants will not have an opportunity to compete in the Popular Pre-Recorded Division.
+• Masters Level contestants will not have an opportunity to compete in the Popular Pre-Recorded Division.

 • Whistlers may perform any Popular composition of their choosing.